 Here, we will discuss how Zoloft works on your brain as a medication, what conditions it is effective for, and how to use it effectively.
-We will also discuss some common side effects for Sertraline and interactions with other medications/conditions.
+We will also discuss some common side effects of Sertraline and its interactions with other medications/conditions.

 How Does Zoloft (Sertraline) Work on The Brain?